AbdallahMostafaIbrahim/riscv-test/README.md

 ## Milestone 2 Scope

-This milestone delivers a **single-cycle** RV32I core with **separate instruction and data memories** and a basic test suite that exercises every instruction at least once.
-Pipelining, single-ported unified memory, hazard handling, and FPGA bring-up are deferred to MS3.
+This milestone delivers a **single-cycle** RV32I core with **separate instruction and data memories** and a basic tests that cover every instruction at least once.

-No pipelining is present in this milestone — every instruction completes in one clock cycle.

-## Release Notes

 ### What Works